DivanDesign/EvolutionCMS.snippets.ddIf/README.md

 ## Parameters description

 * `operand1`
-	* Desctription: The first operand for comparing.
+	* Description: The first operand for comparing.
 		An empty unparsed placeholder (like `'[+somePlaceholder+]'`) will be interpretated as empty string (`''`).
 	* Valid values: `string`
 	* **Required**

 * `operand2`
-	* Desctription: The second operand for comparing.
+	* Description: The second operand for comparing.
 	* Valid values: `string`
 	* Default value: `''`

 * `operator`
-	* Desctription: Comparing operator.
+	* Description: Comparing operator.
 		Values are case insensitive (the following names are equal: `'isNumeric'`, `'isnumeric'`, `'ISNUMERIC'`, etc).
 	* Valid values:
 		* `'=='`